 In certain states, corporations are permitted to contribute on the state and local level.
 We have made contributions on the state and local level where permissible.
 Click on the link below to view reports of Gilead's corporate contributions to state and local political candidates, political parties and initiatives.

-January – December, 2014 State and Corporate Political Contribution
+January - December 2015 State and Corporate Political Contributions

 Gilead is a member of trade associations that engage in lobbying and political activity.
 At this time, Gilead does not make contributions to section 501(c)(4) organizations.
 If we make contributions to section 501(c)(4) organizations in the future, such contributions will be disclosed here.